AviatrixSystems/Docs/HowTos/edge-faq.rst

 Aviatrix Edge 1.0
 -----------------

-Aviatrix Edge 1.0 solution is the initial implementation of the Aviatrix Edge is offered as a virtual form factor on VMware ESXi that lets you deploy an Edge Gateway as a standard virtual machine (VM) and has feature parity with Managed CloudN.
+Aviatrix Edge 1.0 solution is the initial implementation of the Aviatrix Edge.
+Edge 1.0 is offered as a virtual form factor on VMware ESXi that lets you deploy an Edge Gateway as a standard virtual machine (VM) and has feature parity with Managed CloudN.
 Edge 1.0 is for customers who want to try out Edge in a limited capacity while retaining the ability to use Aviatrix Controller and Aviatrix CoPilot to manage the network.
 For customers with Edge 1.0 deployment, we recommend that you migrate to Edge 2.0.

 Aviatrix Edge 1.0 requires Aviatrix Controller 6.7.